-Light service draught (d_l) - The light service draught (d_l) represents the lower draught limit of the minimum required GM (or maximum allowable KG) curve.
-It corresponds, in general, to the ballast arrival condition with 10% consumables for cargo ships.
-For passenger ships, it corresponds, in general, to the arrival condition with 10% consumables, a full complement of passengers and crew and their effects, and ballast as necessary for stability and trim.
-The 10% arrival condition is not necessarily the specific condition that should be used for all ships, but represents, in general, a suitable lower limit for all loading conditions.
-This is understood to not include docking conditions or other non-voyage conditions.
+Light service draught (d_i) - The light service draught (d_i) corresponds, in general, to the ballast arrival condition with 10% consumables for cargo ships.
+For passenger ships it corresponds, in general, to the arrival condition with 10% consumables, a full complement of passengers and crew and their effects, and ballast as necessary for stability and trim.
+Any temporary ballast water exchange conditions for compliance with the International Convention for the Control and Management of Ships' Ballast Water and Sediments, 2004 or any non-service conditions, such as dry-docking, should not be taken as d_i .

-Bulkhead deck - See Explanatory Notes for regulation 13 for the treatment of a stepped bulkhead deck with regard to watertightness and construction requirements.
+Bulkhead deck - See explanatory notes for regulation 13 for the treatment of a stepped bulkhead deck with regard to watertightness and construction requirements.